 - a.
 In general, substances having a single health code of 13 or less shall be considered as posing a serious health hazard at any level above the Permissible Exposure Limit (PEL).
 Substances in categories 6, 8 and 12, however, are not considered serious at levels where only mild, temporary effects would be expected to occur. - b.
 Substances causing irritation (i.e., categories 14 and 15) shall be considered other-than-serious up to levels at which "moderate" irritation could be expected. - c.
 For a substance having multiple health codes covering both serious and other-than-serious effects (e.g., cyclohexanol), a classification of other-than-serious is appropriate up to levels where serious a health effect(s) could be expected to occur. - d.
 For a substance having an ACGIH Threshold Limit Value (TLV) or a NIOSH recommended value, but no OSHA PEL, a citation for exposure in excess of the recommended value may be considered under Section 5(a)(1) of the Act.
 Prior to citing a Section 5(a)(1) violation under these circumstances, it is essential that CSHOs document that a hazardous exposure is occurring or has occurred at the workplace, not just that a recognized occupational exposure recommendation has been exceeded.
 See instructions in Section III of this chapter, General Duty Requirements. - e.
-If an employee is exposed to concentrations of a substance below the PEL, but in excess of a recommended value (e.g., f.
-For a substance having an 8-hour PEL with no ceiling PEL but ACGIH or NIOSH has recommended a ceiling value, the case shall be referred to the Regional Administrator in accordance with Paragraph III.D.2. of this chapter.
-If no citation is issued, CSHO shall advise employers that a ceiling value is recommended.
+If an employee is exposed to concentrations of a substance below the PEL, but in excess of a recommended value (e.g., ACGIH TLV or NIOSH recommended value), citations will not normally be issued.
+CSHOs shall advise employers that a reduction of the PEL has been recommended.